mvrdevelopment/spec/mvr-spec.md

 | <span id="attrType-Vector">Vector</span>      | Three Float values separated by ',' defining a 3D vector's X, Y, and Z components.<br/>Eg `1.0,2.0,3.0`                                                                                                                                                                                                                                                                                                                                                           |
 | <span id="attrType-FileName">FileName</span>  | The case-sensitive name of a file within the archive including the extension.<br/>The filename must not contain any FAT32 or NTFS reserved characters.<br/>The extension is delimited from the base name by full stop '.' and the base name shall not be empty.<br/>It is recommended to limit filenames to the POSIX "Fully Portable Filenames" character set: [A-Z], [a-z], [0-9], the symbols '\_' (U+005F), '-' (U+002D) and a maximum of one '.'
 (U+002E)<br/>Eg `My-Fixture_5.gdtf` |
 | <span id="attrType-CIEColor">CIE Color</span> | CIE 1931 xyY absolute color point.<br/>Formatted as three Floats `x,y,Y`<br/>Eg `0.314303,0.328065,87.699166`                                                                                                                                                                                                                                            |

+# Communication Format Definition

+MVR communication will be organised as Multicast traffic in UDP packets.
+A client needs to actively join the MVR Multicast group at address 236.9.9.9 (example) over the port xxxx.
+The communication will be based on different types of MVR packets.
+The protocol defines the maximum size of 1500 bytes for a single UDP packet.

+## MVR_INFO packet
+These packets will update all members about the status of the application.
+It will transmitt the application name, type and status as well as basic information about the MVR file to allow error handling if similarities occur but the basic files are different.

+## MVR_DATA pacekt
+These packets will upadate all members with the changes (diff) pushed by the application sending the packet.

+## MVR_REQUEST packet
+This specific packet requests a full MVR file.

+## Communication
+Once a new member joins successfully the MVR multicast group, the new member is requested to send a MVR_INFO packet to inform all other members.
+Within 1s all other memebers reply to this message with their own MVR_INFO packet.
+Every application writes a list of the active members and the MVR file and only replies to new members MVR_INFO packets.

+If there are changes available from one or multiple members of the multicast group they will send MVR_DATA packets to distribute these adjustments to all other members.
+If there are any data colissions they need to be resolved locally within every application.

+tbc...